rjperez94/RoboParser/README.md

 # RoboParser

+## Overview

+Please refer to <a href='https://github.com/rjperez94/RoboParser/blob/master/brief.pdf'> the brief </a> for more information about this project

+I only did up to some features of `Stage 3`

 ## Copyright

 This program is made as an answer to an assignment.
 Some parts of this program are subject to Copyright by Victoria University of Wellington.
 These parts are explicitly indicated as code comments